 So, there's a lot to be concerned about.
 Many ideas can be used to help you, but of course, I've got to know the facts and circumstances of your case.

 So, if you want the best, you've come to the right place.
 Don't settle for anything less.
-Don't settle for one of these young attorneys fresh out of a lawsuit that doesn't have any experience.
+Don't settle for one of these young attorneys fresh out of a lawsuit with no experience.

-Hire someone who has been doing it for 30 years, is battle-tested, and has had a lot of success in domestic violence defense.
+Hire someone who has been doing it for 30 years, is battle-tested, and has succeeded in domestic violence defense.
 Pick up the phone now and ask for a meeting with Ron Hedding.
 The Hedding Law is located in Los Angeles County, California.
 We offer a free case consultation by phone or use the contact form.